Open3D provides a convenient visualization function

 Draw line set¶

-points and a set of edges.
-An edge is a pair of point indices.
-The above example creates custom points and edges (denoted as
+LineSet with a set of points and a set of edges (pairs of point indices).
+The example below creates custom points and edges (denoted as

-lines) to make a cubic.
+lines) to make a box.
 Color is optional - red color